kang1027/AlarmHeaven/README.md

 # AlarmHeave
-This project is created at algorizm school club.
+This project is developmented in algorizm school club.

 # Function
 Setting Alarm<br>